Frequently Asked Questions

-Antibiotic-resistant bacteria, according to the CDC, cause at least 2 million illnesses and 23,000 deaths in the United States every year.
+Antibiotic-resistant bacteria, according to the CDC, cause at least 2.8 million infections and 35,000 deaths in the United States every year.
 Infections caused by these pathogens cost an estimated $20 billion a year in direct health care costs and up to $35 billion in lost productivity as a result of hospitalizations and sick days.
 This growing public health threat has prompted action on a number of fronts.

 In 2015, the Task Force on Antibiotic Resistance in Production Agriculture established by the Association of American Veterinary Medical Colleges (AAVMC) and the Association of Public and Land-grant Universities (APLU) released a report that offered an array of research and education recommendations to address the AMR problem.
 The report called for the creation of the National Institute of Antimicrobial Resistance Research and Education (NIAMRRE) to coordinate the implementation of the report’s recommendations at universities and veterinary medical colleges across the country.